Akebono Brake Industry

 Akebono Brake Industry Co., Ltd. (曙ブレーキ工業, Akebono Burēki Kōgyō) is a Japanese manufacturer of brake components for automobiles, motorcycles, trains, and industrial machinery.

-The company was founded by Sanji Osame in 1929 as Akebono Sekimen Kogyosho as a response to the demand by the Japan Army Authority for ground transport; its first products were brake linings used by the government entity.
-Today it is now a large company with a significant overseas presence and wide range of brake products for many applications.
+The company was founded by Sanji Osame in 1929 as Akebono Sekimen Kogyosho as a response to the demand by the Japan Army Authority for ground transport; Its first products were brake linings used by the government entity.
+Today it is a large company with a significant overseas presence and wide range of brake products for many applications.